This article was originally published on the Atlassian Community.

 Conclusion

-Exalate is a customizable third-party solution that allows you to sync the value of custom list fields bidirectionally.
-The Exalate Groovy engine makes it possible to configure sync rules and set triggers for advanced customization.
+Exalate is a flexible integration solution that allows you to sync the value of custom list fields bidirectionally between Jira and Zendesk.
+Its Groovy scripting engine makes it possible to configure sync rules and set triggers for advanced customization.
+Features like script versioning give you a full audit trail with rollback capability.
+If you want to see how Exalate works for your specific use case, book a demo with one of our integration experts.
+Get Exalate on the Atlassian Marketplace

 Recommended Reading: